leg100/otf/README.md

 ## Quickstart Demo

-To quickly try out otf you can sign into the demo server using your github account:
+To quickly try out OTF you can sign into the demo server using your github account:

 https://demo.otf.ninja

-Once signed in you'll notice any github organization and team memberships are synchronised across automatically.
-Additionally, an organization matching your username is created.
+Once you're signed in, create an organization and make a note of its name - you'll be using it below.

 Now we'll login to the account in your terminal.
 You'll need terraform installed.